pepkit/looper/docs/pipeline-interface-specification.md

 - `output_schema` (RECOMMENDED) - A schema describing the *outputs* of the pipeline
 - `compute` (RECOMMENDED) - Settings for computing resources
 - `var_templates` (RECOMMENDED) - A mapping of [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templates and corresponding names, typically used to encode submission-specific paths that can be submission-specific
+- `pre_submit` (OPTIONAL) - A mapping that defines the pre-submission tasks to be executed

 The pipeline interface should define either a sample pipeline or a project pipeline.
 Here's a simple example: